 advanced standing will not be approved until sometime during the first semester

-enrolled in GSAS registered for an RU.
+enrolled in GSAS.
 Note that an RU is considered the equivalent of 12

 student visas - but see the "gotcha" here.